thrightguy/CloudToLocalLLM/README.md

 # CloudToLocalLLM

-A Flutter application that bridges the gap between cloud services and local large language models (LLMs).
+A Flutter application that allows you to run LLMs locally and sync your conversations with the cloud.

 ## Features

-- **Local LLM Integration**: Connect to locally running LLM services like Ollama or LM Studio
+- Run LLMs locally using Ollama (desktop Linux or WSL2 only) or LM Studio
+- Hardware detection for optimal model recommendations
+- Support for latest models (Llama 3, Gemma 3, Phi-3, Mistral, etc.)
-- **Cloud Synchronization**: Optional synchronization of your conversations with cloud
+- Optional cloud synchronization of conversations (premium feature)
-- **Remote Access**: Access your local LLM from anywhere via secure tunnels
+- Remote access to your local LLM
-- **Cross-Platform**: Works on Windows, macOS, and Linux
-- **Multiple LLM Providers**: Support for Ollama and LM Studio, with extensible architecture
-- **System Tray Integration**: Always accessible via system tray with persistent window management
-- **Smart Window Behavior**: Main window shows on startup and minimizes to tray when closed
+- Modern, responsive UI
+- Cross-platform support

+## Hardware Detection & Model Recommendations

+CloudToLocalLLM automatically detects your hardware capabilities and recommends appropriate models:

+- **System RAM Detection**: Identifies available system memory
+- **GPU Detection**: Detects NVIDIA, AMD, and Intel GPUs when available
+- **VRAM Analysis**: Measures available VRAM for optimal model selection
+- **Smart Recommendations**: Suggests models based on your specific hardware profile

+> For detailed information about hardware detection and model recommendations, see [OLLAMA_INTEGRATION.md](docs/OLLAMA_INTEGRATION.md)

+## Data Storage and Privacy

+### Local Storage (Default)
+- All conversations and data are stored locally by default
+- No data is sent to the cloud unless explicitly enabled
+- Full control over your data and privacy

+### Cloud Storage (Premium)
+> **Important Security Warning**: Cloud storage is a premium feature that requires careful consideration:
+> - Your data is encrypted but stored on our servers
+> - If you lose your access code, we CANNOT recover your data
+> - We recommend keeping a secure backup of your access code
+> - Cloud storage is subject to our [Privacy Policy](PRIVACY.md) and [Terms of Service](TERMS.md)

 ## Window and System Tray Behavior